-It has been great to work with ITviec, a growing Vietnamese website who focus on quality IT jobs.
+ITviec is a growing Vietnamese website that focuses on quality IT jobs.
 Chris and his team were a pleasure to work with and Chris was nice enough to answer my interview questions. "

 1. What is your name and role at your company?